 The survey area consisted of selected well sites and discrete segments of the existing roads within OU-1.
 The well sites surveyed are located either adjacent to the roadway or at the terminus of access paths constructed to reach the well site.
-A total of 5 sites and 15 wells were identified for surveys.
-Figure A1.3 shows the survey sites.
-The areas were surveyed for rare plants Monterey spineflower and sand gilia completely on one survey effort conducted on May 5, 2008.
+A total of five sites and 15 wells were identified for surveys (Figure A1.3).
+The areas were surveyed for rare plants Monterey spineflower and sand gilia during one survey effort conducted on May 1, 2009.